shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-01-connect.md

 # Make sure it works

-Once the code above is saved in `pages/api/solana/connect.ts`, refresh the page to see it update & display the current version of the Solana software!
+Once the code above is saved, refresh the page to see it update & display the current version.

 ![](../../../.gitbook/assets/pathways/near/near-connect.gif)

 -----------------------------

-## Next
+# Next

 Well done!
 Your fluency in the NEAR dialect of web3 is growing.
 As a newcomer, building an identity is important so you can distinguish yourself from other users on the NEAR network.
 Ready to take the next step forward?